 - Other Computer Science courses with permission of the faculty adviser.

-- CSCI-UA 4 (Introduction to Web Design and Computer Principles) does not count towards the Computing & Data Science concentration.
+- CSCI-UA 4 (Introduction to Web Design and Computer Principles) and CSCI-UA 101 (Introduction to Computer Science) do not count towards the Computing & Data Science concentration.